 - Final version submission December 15.

 - Online publication of the issue December 25

 - Printed publication of the issue in February.

-The editors of the journal are commited to:
+The editors of the journal are committed to:

-- making fair and unbiased decisions independed from commercial consideration and ensure a fair and appropriate peer review process
+- making fair and unbiased decisions independent from commercial consideration and ensure a fair and appropriate peer review process

-- addopting editorial policies that encourages maximum transparency and complete, honest reporting
+- adopting editorial policies that encourages maximum transparency and complete, honest reporting

 - guarding the integrity of the published record by issuing corrections and retractions when needed and pursuing suspected or alleged research and publication misconduct